artefactual/automation-tools/README.md

     [{"component.identifier": "someidentifier"}]

-The object ID recorded in the NetX CSV can be:
+The object ID recorded in the NetX CSV can either be:

 1) Specified as a command line option (`--object-id`)
 2) Specified using the accession number

 #### `dips/copy_to_netx.py`:

-* `--shared-directory PATH`: Absolute path to the pipeline's shared directory.
-  Default: `/var/archivematica/sharedDirectory/`.
 * `--dip-path PATH` [REQUIRED]: Absolute path to a local DIP to copy from.
 * `--netx-csv-directory PATH` [REQUIRED]: Absolute path to the NetX CSV directory.